-Haak et al. (2010) cite work by Westerling et al. (2006) defining areas in the Rocky Mountain between 1,680 and 2,690 m as a fire risk zone.
-Areas within this elevation zone have recently been prone to earlier snowmelt and more wildfires thus given a high risk value.
-Elevations above 2,690 m were given a low risk value because of the lack of vegetation at this altitude.
-Elevations below 1,680 m were given a moderate risk value.
+Haak et al. (2010) cite work by Westerling et al. (2006) defining areas in the Rocky Mountain between 1680 and 2690 meters as a fire risk zone.
+Areas within this elevation zone have recently been prone to earlier snowmelt and more wildfires thus given a "high" risk value.
+Elevations above 2690 were given a "low" risk value because of the lack of vegetation at this altitude.
+Elevations below 1680 were given a "moderate" risk value.
 This intermediate layer (Figure C-2-2) was then used in the overall potential fire risk analysis.

-4.1.1.2 Slope
+4.1.2.2 Slope

-This metric was determined by calculating the slope of each 30-m pixel from the NED using the slope function in ArcGIS 3-D analyst.
+This metric was determined by calculating the slope of each 30m pixel from the NED using the slope function in ArcGIS 3-D analyst.
 For each cell, the slope tool calculated the maximum rate of change in value from the reference cell to neighboring cells using the elevation data.
 The output is a slope raster displaying the amount of slope in degrees (Figure C-2-3).